databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-table-url.md

 ---
-title: 'COPY INTO <table> FROM FILES BY URL'
+title: 'COPY INTO <table> FROM REMOTE FILES'
-sidebar_label: 'COPY INTO <table> FROM FILES BY URL'
+sidebar_label: 'COPY INTO <table> FROM REMOTE FILES'
 description:
   'Loads data from remote files by URL'
 ---